mattbierner/blog.mattbierner.com/_posts/2015-07-15-one-pixel-cinema.md

 ## Frame Three
 {% include image.html file="eyes-example-gotta-get-a-grip.png" description="GOTTA GET A GRIP!" %}

 One last sample, this time an interesting mix of blue foreground and yellow background.
-For humans, blue dominants the frame because you are immediately drawn to Nicole Kidman's face.
+For humans, blue dominates the frame because you are immediately drawn to Nicole Kidman's face.
 Visually though, I would say the yellowish background actually takes up more space.

 {% include image.html file="sample-eyes-grip.png" description="Left to right: average - #5b433f, ColorThief - #6e504b, ColorWeave - #846465" %}